cmaureir/progra-alma/lectures/week2/lecture6.rst

-7. The risk of a people to suffer coronary diseases depends on his age and his body mass index (BMI):
+7. The risk for a person to suffer coronary diseases depends on his age and his body mass index (BMI):

      +----------------+---------------+---------------+